dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ### Base location

-If you were to create an Iceberg Table in the Snowflake query editor, you would be required to provide a `base_location` as an input. dbt Labs has chosen to abstract away from that.
+If you were to create an Iceberg Table in the Snowflake query editor, you would be required to provide a `base_location` as an input. dbt abstracts away from that.
 The default behavior in dbt is to provide a `base_location` string that follows this convention:

 _dbt/{SCHEMA_NAME}/{MODEL_NAME}.